encord-team/encord-client-python/docs/README.md

 ## Common Doc-writing-patterns
 1. To keep terminology consistent, we have defined multiple substitutes for common entities in `source/substitutes.rst`.
     You should familiarise your self with them.
-    For example, instead of writing "Encord SDK" repeatedly, we have defined the substitute `|product|` which will be substituted for "Encord SDK" at build time.
+    For example, instead of writing "Encord SDK" repeatedly, we have defined the substitute `|sdk|` which will be substituted for "Encord SDK" at build time.
 2. To avoid having hardcoded links all over the place, we keep links in the `source/links.json` file.
 To insert a link, use ``:xref:`link_key` ``.
    For example, in the `links.json` file, the following entry exists:
     ```json